-(Dual listed with AFR 130).
-This course covers development of the African-American literature from early slave narratives and folklore-following the advent of the trans-Atlantic slave tradethrough the revolutionary, pre- and post-Civil War periods, to the major literary flowering of the 1920's the Harlem Renaissance.
+This course covers development of African-American literature from early slave narratives and folklore following the advent of the trans-Atlantic slave trade through the Revolutionary, pre- and post-Civil War periods, to the major literary flowering of the 1920s Harlem Renaissance.
 Writing is an integral component of the course.

-African-American Literature II . . .
+African-American Literature II ...
 3 cr.